Fithos/tgp/README.md

 -> Average CPU utilization: 40.8868421053+-4.49185598114
 ```

+Now, if a task having granularity around 2000000 as fine-grained, then the user can run the tool for fine-grained tasks, as the average task granularity detected was 2965486.24138.
+On the other hand, if a task having granularity over 30000 is characterized as coarse-grained, then the user might want to run the tool for coarse-grained tasks, as the median task granularity detected was 30000.

-**Note: more details on the tool and its parameters can be found at characterization/diagnose.py in the documentation section.**
+**Note:** more details on the tool and its parameters can be found at characterization/diagnose.py in the documentation section.

 #### Fine-grained Tasks